 Intel Improves Android Emulator Performance

 There is a solution to all of these performance problems.
 It does come with a caveat that we'll explain.
 Recall that the Android platform runs applications inside a VM of its own: the Dalvik VM.
 As such, the underlying hardware that Android runs on is much easier to change, including the CPU architecture.
 In fact, there have been devices to ship with an Intel x86 chip instead of the more typical ARM-based chips.
 Intel has full ported Android over to the x86 architecture.

 This matters to Android app developers because it has allowed Intel to distribute emulator system images that are based on the x86 architecture.
 This alone does not solve the problem of emulator performance, however.
 In fact, in our testing, by just switching to an x86 system image, a variety of things actually ran slower than when we were using ARM.
 Until the release of the Intel® Hardware Accelerated Execution Manager (HAXM) driver, that is.

 With the Intel® HAXM driver in place, the Android emulator can run the Android system and your apps as fast -- or faster -- than on physical hardware.
 The speedup is truly dramatic and returns usefulness to the emulator, even running at high resolutions.
 When combined with GPU emulation -- which helps graphical performance only -- the emulator can now be used again for day-to-day testing (with all of the normal caveats of not using a real device).

 There is one catch, for now: Intel's driver requires that your development environment runs on Intel hardware.
 The solution does, however, run on Windows and Mac OS computers.
 It's freely available for download.
 On Linux, KVM is utilized for similar results.
 (Note: As tested on Intel x86 platforms.
-No additional testing was conducted on AMD platforms to validate if the experience will be the same.)
+AMD platforms are not supported. )